 Differential Diagnosis – LUMBAR SPINE

-- The initial diagnosis of a herniated disc is ordinarily made on the basis of the history and physical examination.
+- The initial diagnosis of a herniated disc is ordinarily made based on the history and physical examination.

 - Plain radiographs of the lumbosacral spine will rarely add to the diagnosis but should be obtained to help rule out other causes of pain such as infection or tumor.